Warm Crab and Artichoke Dip

 Preheat oven to 350 degrees F. Lightly coat a 2 to 3-quart baking dish (such as a 10-12 inch cast iron skillet) with cooking spray.*

-In a large bowl with a hand mixer, or in the bowl of a stand mixer with the paddle attachment, beat together cream cheese, mayonnaise, sour cream, mustard, Worcestershire sauce, garlic, a few dashes of hot sauce (if using), and Parmigiano Reggiano.
+In a large bowl with a hand mixer, or in the bowl of a stand mixer with the paddle attachment, beat together cream cheese, mayonnaise, sour cream, mustard, Worcestershire sauce, lemon juice, garlic, a few dashes of hot sauce (if using), and Parmigiano Reggiano.

 Using a spoon or spatula, 1/2 cup Monterey Jack, 1/2 cup cheddar, and scallions, until combined.
 Fold in artichoke hearts and crabmeat.
 (Crab will break up as it's folded; I like to try to leave a few larger chunks in the dip, where possible.)
 Season with salt, pepper, and extra hot sauce (if using), to taste.